Enigmatis/graphql-java-annotations/README.md

 <dependency>
     <groupId>io.github.graphql-java</groupId>
     <artifactId>graphql-java-annotations</artifactId>
-    <version>XX</version>
+    <version>6.2</version>
 </dependency>
 ```

-The graphql-java-annotations library is able to create GraphQLType objects out of you Java classes.
+The graphql-java-annotations library is able to create GraphQLType objects out of your Java classes.
 These GraphQLType objects can be later injected into the graphql-java schema.

-graphql-java-annotations also allow you to wire your objects with data fetchers and type resolvers while annotating your fields/types.
+graphql-java-annotations also allows you to wire your objects with data fetchers and type resolvers while annotating your fields/types.
 The result of this process will be a ``GraphQLCodeRegistry.Builder`` object that can be later built and injected to the graphql-java schema.

 ## GraphQLAnnotations class